Awake at the Bedside: Contemplative Teachings on Palliative

-In Awake at the Bedside, pioneers of palliative and end-of-life care — including doctors, Dharma teachers, chaplains, poets, and caregivers of all kinds — offer insights on incredibly challenging questions such as, how do we relate to and think about death and the dying?
+In Awake at the Bedside, pioneers of palliative and end-of-life care — including doctors, Dharma teachers, chaplains, poets, and caregivers of all kinds — offer insights on incredibly challenging questions such as, how do we think about death and the dying?
 What is the current state of palliative and end-of-life health care, and how do we give care without becoming emotionally and spiritually depleted?

 This book isn’t about dying.
 It’s about life and what life has to teach us.
 It’s about caring and what giving care really means.
 Equal parts instruction manual and spiritual testimony, it includes specific instructions and personal accounts to inspire, counsel, and teach.
 An indispensable resource for anyone involved in hospice work or caregiving of any kind.